 Sophiearth Apartment

-Apartment family accommodation Shinjuku can be found at the Sophiearth Apartment – which is another great option for those after the best hotel to stay in Tokyo for family.
-This apartment-style accommodation is one of the cheaper lodging options that offers a quick walk to convenient stores, places to eat as well as transportation.
+Apartment family accommodation in Shinjuku can be found at the Sophiearth Apartment, which is another great option for those after the best hotel to stay in Tokyo for a family.
+This apartment-style accommodation is one of the cheaper lodging options that offers a quick walk to convenient stores, places to eat, and transportation.

 The Sophiearth Apartment features one and two-bedroom apartments complete with a kitchenette.
-This makes it a great option for families after a hotel in Tokyo for family of 4 or even Tokyo accommodation for family of 5.
+This makes it a great option for families after a hotel in Tokyo for a family of 4 or even Tokyo accommodation for a family of 5.
 In fact, these rooms can accommodate a family of up to six people.
-Bedding configurations vary depending upon rooms but contain at least one or two double beds and the rest being single bed/s.
+Bedding configurations vary depending upon the room but contain at least one or two double beds, with the rest being single beds.

-Each of the apartments features a kitchen, which is fantastic for families, letting them prepare some of their own meals.
-Apartments also include air conditioning, free WiFi and flat-screen TV while some even include a washing machine as well.
+Each apartment features a kitchen, which is fantastic for families, letting them prepare some of their own meals.
+Apartments also include air conditioning, free Wi-Fi, and flat-screen TV, while some even include a washing machine.

 Families will love having their own kitchen to prepare some of their own meals – even if it’s just breakfast each morning.